python/devguide/internals/interpreter.rst

 - depth_and_lasti: the low bit gives the "lasti" flag, the remaining bits give the stack depth

 The stack depth is used to clean up evaluation stack entries above this depth.
-The "lasti" flag indicates whether, after stack cleanup, the instruction offset of the raising instruction should be pushed.
+The "lasti" flag indicates whether, after stack cleanup, the instruction offset of the raising instruction should be pushed (as a ``PyLongObject *``).
 For more information on the design, see the file ``Objects/exception_handling_notes.txt``.

 Each varint is encoded as one or more bytes.